Exploring How To Deal With Guilt And Move Forward

 Carrying unhealthy guilt can give you a warped sense of yourself and create a feeling of low self-worth, which can negatively impact your emotional well-being over time.
 This kind of guilt can be insidious and self-destructive.
 It may also lead to anger and resentment toward yourself and others.

 When guilt becomes consuming, it may negatively impact your relationships with others because you are focused on yourself and your negative feelings.
 You might not consider how you are interacting with others in the present moment.
-In some cases, difficulty managing constant feelings of remorse may even contribute to physical health concerns.
+In some cases, difficulty managing constant feelings of guilt may even contribute to physical health concerns.
 If you believe this may be the case for you, it can be helpful to seek medical advice in addition to mental health services.

-If you find yourself struggling to figure out how to cope with guilt, it can be helpful to know there are healthy ways to cope with the guilt instead of feeling paralyzed by it.
+If you find yourself struggling to figure out how to deal with guilt, it can be helpful to know there are healthy ways to cope with the guilt instead of feeling paralyzed by it.

 Gather facts

-Practice positivity with self-gratitude
+Practice positivity

 Practicing self-reflection may lead to positive outcomes and self-improvement.
 To combat the negative feeling of guilt, take time to deliberately focus on your positive traits and actions.
 Consider giving yourself a dose of self-gratitude daily by listing out some of these positive examples.
-This habit can help you put your thoughts and actions in perspective and give yourself credit for positive things rather than focusing solely on your perceived mistakes.
+This habit can help you put your thoughts of guilt and actions in perspective and give yourself credit for positive things rather than focusing solely on your perceived mistakes.

-Forgive and accept yourself
+Forgive yourself

 Nobody is perfect, and we all make mistakes at times.
 Self-forgiveness and self-compassion may help in overcoming guilty feelings.
-It's about understanding that everyone can feel guilty, but it's how we handle it that counts.
+It's about understanding that everyone can feel guilty, but it's how we deal with it that counts.
 Try to recognize this and forgive yourself for past mistakes, accepting the reality that we are all human.
 This self-acceptance can positively affect your emotional well-being.

 Negative thought patterns may trigger guilt or contribute to a negative perception of oneself as a bad person.
 There can often be a tendency to think in black and white instead of recognizing the “grey areas” in many situations, and this can be especially common for individuals with major depression.
 If you look at the various aspects of a situation, rather than simplifying it into one extreme or the other, you might be able to see the nuances of the situation and give yourself more grace, rather than only seeing reasons for guilt.